MesoHops: Size-invariant scaling calculations of multi-excitation open quantum systems: Adaptive Basis Construction

 \subsection{Discard Fraction ($f_{dis}$)}

-During the calculation of the boundary auxiliary basis, the vast majority of flux terms that must be summed over are extremely small.
+During the calculation of the boundary auxiliary basis (Appendix \ref{app:explicit_adap_aux_bound}), the vast majority of flux terms that must be summed over are extremely small.
 Matching these minuscule flux terms to the proper auxiliary wave functions is computationally inefficient for large systems.
 Instead, we employ an additional boundary auxiliary error bound defined by the discard fraction ($f_{dis}\in[0,1]$).
-After the flux terms are constructed, but before they are matched to unpopulated auxiliary wave functions $|\psi^{(\vec{k}_b)}_t\rangle$ for $|\vec{k}_b\rangle\in\mathbb{A}\setminus\mathbb{A}_t$ according to Eq. \eqref{eq:boundauxfluxerror}, we discard the maximum number of fluxes such that the bound $f_{dis}\delta_A'$ is satisfied.
-The remaining flux terms are fed back into Eq. \eqref{eq:boundauxfluxerror}, and the derivative error stemming from the discarded flux terms is taken into account to ensure the original error bound $\delta_A'$ is satisfied.
+After the flux terms are constructed, but before they are matched to unpopulated auxiliary wave functions $|\psi^{(\vec{k}_b)}_t\rangle$ for $|\vec{k}_b\rangle\in\mathbb{A}\setminus\mathbb{A}_t$ according to Eq. \eqref{eq:boundauxfluxerror}, we discard the maximum number of fluxes such that their summed magnitude is less than $f_{dis}\delta_A'$.
+The remaining flux terms are fed back into Eq. \eqref{eq:boundauxfluxerror}, and the derivative error stemming from the discarded flux terms is taken into account to ensure the original error bound $\delta_A'= \sqrt{\delta_A^2-E^2_{\mathbb{A}_{t}^s}}$ is satisfied.